 On the Hyryder, the TNGA petrol engine is capable of churning out 92 hp / 122 Nm and another 80 hp / 141 Nm can be had from the electric motor.
 The combined output, however, is not 92+80 hp, but 114 hp instead.
-Another interesting thing here is that the Hyryder’s electric powertrain uses a Lithium ion battery pack, unlike the Camry hybrid that uses Nickel Hydride batteries.
+Another interesting thing here is that the Hyryder’s electric powertrain uses a Lithium-ion battery pack, unlike the Camry hybrid which uses Nickel Hydride batteries.
 The capacity of this, further, is just 0.76 kWh.
-The gearbox on offer is a single speed CVT, which Toyota prefers to call ‘e-CVT’.
+The gearbox on offer is a single-speed CVT, which Toyota prefers to call ‘e-CVT’.

-There are a total of three driving modes on offer on the Hyryder- Eco, Normal and Power.
+There are three driving modes on offer on the Hyryder- Eco, Normal and Power.
 ‘Normal’ would be where you’d want to stick around for the most balanced drive experience.
 Eco takes a toll on the power delivery and performance, while ‘Power’ mode fails to reward you with huge performance improvements.
 However, it would be the way this car drives off the line and into speeds, that would feel the most interesting.
 The hybrid powertrain seems so seamlessly put together.
-The transition from the ICE to the motor and back happens seamlessly and the CVT box feels decent and predictable at most times.
+The transition from the ICE to the motor and back happens seamlessly, and the CVT box usually feels decent and predictable.

 The vehicle starts on the electric motor.
 It is the motor that gives it the first push, and gets moving.
 The TNGA petrol engines wakes up only after the Hyryder is on the roll.
 You can hasten the ICE kick-in with strong throttle inputs as well.
 The electric motor and its 141 Nm of instantaneous torque keeps the low-end clean.
 However, the powertrain lacks any urgency, and speed builds up in an extremely linear manner.
 In fact, the Hyryder takes around 13 seconds to do the 0-100 kph sprint.
 The best part here would be the overall refinement levels.
 The powertrain feels smooth and silent at most times.
 The 3 cylinder TNGA engine lets you know of it kicking in, almost every other time- it even has the characteristic 3-pot thrum.